dan-fritchman/Thesis/content.md

 ## Machine Learners Learning Circuits 101

-Recent research, both here at Berkeley and elsewhere, has deployed machine learning techniques for circuit optimization.
+Recent research and commercial EDA has begun to deploy machine learning techniques throughout the IC design process.
+Perhaps the most prominent such example is ([@mirhoseini2021graph]).
+(Although follow up research ([@cheng2023assessment]) and [news](https://www.nytimes.com/2022/05/02/technology/google-fires-ai-researchers.html) | [reporting](https://spectrum.ieee.org/chip-design-controversy) cast doubt upon some of its claims.
+I for one find the primary rebuttal article, which remains unpublished for... reasons, quite compelling.)

+These techniques are also a prominent research frontier for circuit optimization.
 Prominent work has demonstrated reinforcement learning for optimizing transistor-level circuits ([@autockt]), and translation between both simple and detailed simulations, and between simple versus detailed circuit details (e.g. schematics versus layout) ([@bagnet]).

 A central challenge throughout these courses of research has been identifying individuals or teams of collaborators with the requisite combination of skills and interests in two somewhat disparate fields - circuits and machine learning.
 Each has a fairly deep silo and set of domain-specific knowledge and practice.
 Figure~\ref{fig:cktgym-motivation} schematically depicts these two silos.